ziyaad30/ForwardTacotron/README.md

 ## UPDATE (10.05.2020)
 - Major refactoring
-- Replaced hparams.py with config.yaml that is now stored in the model
+- Added optional energy conditioning similar to the one in FastSpeech2
-- When loading a model, the hyperparams are restored automatically
+- Replaced hparams.py with config.yaml that is now stored in the model and loaded automatically

 ## 🔈 Samples